 Where to find ISO-approved eclipse viewers

-Most ISO-approved eclipse glasses use solar filters manufactured by AstroSolar and Thousand Oaks Optical, Rick Fienberg, press officer for the American Astronomical Society (AAS), said.
-However, several different retailers sell eclipse glasses and handheld filters that are approved by the ISO, he noted.
+According to Rick Fienberg, press officer for the American Astronomical Society (AAS), most ISO-approved eclipse glasses use solar filters manufactured by AstroSolar and Thousand Oaks Optical.
+However, he did note that several different retailers sell eclipse glasses and handheld filters that are approved by the ISO.

 Sunglasses simply won't do

 Eclipse glasses and sunglasses might look somewhat similar, but they are made of very different materials.
 You should never look directly at the sun while wearing sunglasses, no matter how tinted your lenses may be.

 "Normal sunglasses typically let in between 10 and 20 percent of daylight… but that's still way too bright," Fienberg told Space.com.
 "The filters that are made for looking at the sun are typically 100,000 times darker."

 Sunglasses tend to be made of glass, plastic or some kind of polycarbonate material, while solar filters are made of one of two materials: polyester film coated in aluminum, or something called 'black polymer', Fienberg explained.
 Most eclipse glasses and solar viewers use the black polymer, which is a flexible resin infused with carbon particles.
 Both types of filters will reduce visible light down to safe levels.

 Welders planning to observe the solar eclipse may or may not be in luck, as some welding filters will adequately protect your eyes from the sun.
 But, please, double-check to make sure that the goggles you intend to use are the right kind.